dglcinc/pivac/README.md

 * **GPIO**: Generic reads of RPi GPIO pins, pulled high or low using internal pullup resistors
 * **RedLink**: Screen scraping of Honeywell's website for RedLink thermostats, mytotalconnectcomfort.com (requires an account and installed RedLink equipment)
 * **TED5000**: Parsing of the live XML feed from the TED5000 home energy monitoring solution.
+* **FlirFX**: Temperature and humidity from a FLIR camera

 The package is extensible, so if the supported inputs don't meet your needs, you can add your own.

 The package provides each input individually, so you can pick and choose which ones you want.
+Customization is possible via a configuration file.

 # Overview
-This package has the modest aspiration of making it easier to solve a certain class of monitoring (and eventually control) use cases for Raspberry Pi based projects, by providing pre-built recipes for acquiring data in common HVAC and home automation use cases, and emitting readings in JSON format.
+This package has the modest aspiration of simplifying a certain class of monitoring (and eventually control) use cases for Raspberry Pi based projects, by providing pre-built recipes for acquiring data, and emitting the data in JSON format.
 It has no aspirations to replace more general RPi packages like GPIO and w1Therm (in fact it is built on top of them).
-Examples of downstream use:
+Examples cases using JSON data:

 * Delivering a status website on your RPi, available on your local network
 * Modeling your RPi as an Amazon Web Services (AWS) IOT "thing", uploading your data as thing shadow "updates", and using AWS Lambdas to do stuff (store data, render static websites, etc.)
 * Inputting data to a [Signal K](http:/www.signalk.org) server running on your RPi, and leveraging the Signal K ecosystem to process and display your data
+* Capturing a time series collection of the data in a database such as InfluxDB, and analyzing in a charting tool such as Grafana

 ## Standard call interface, Diverse inputs, JSON output
 The core concept of this package is simple - go get some data from somewhere related to your use case (a piece of HVAC equipment or a home automation product website) and return it as a JSON-formatted data collection.
 You can then reformat it and deliver it in a number of different ways.
-A standard call interface makes it easy to add new modules for new input types.
+A standard call interface and configuration file format makes it easy to add new modules for new input types.

 ## Why Python?
 What can I say, I like Python.
 It's easy and fun to write some pretty fancy stuff.
 And supposedly it's [where the Pi in Raspberry Pi comes from](https://www.techspot.com/article/531-eben-upton-interview/) (Pi-thon, get it?).